ccampguilhem/Udacity-Artificial-Intelligence/08_Search_Optimization_and_Planning/01_Search_Project_PacMan/README.md

 ## Most important commands

-Before running the auto-grader, it is mandatory to generate the `search.py` module by decrypting the `search.py.enc` file:
+Before running the auto-grader, it is mandatory to generate the `search.py` and `searchAgents.py` modules by decrypting the `search.py.enc` and `searchAgents.py.enc` files:
 ```
 python encrypt.py -d
 ```